baronmiguelez-19/CS595-IDS/README.md

 # CS595 - Artifical Intelligence - Intrusion Detection System

+This repository includes the different databases and scripts used to develop and analyse a set of classifiers for an intrusion detection system.
+To obtain the trained models/classifiers, MATLAB - Classification Learner App is used.

 ### Docs

  - **AttackTypes.csv :** types of attacks considered in the databases for classification.